Keybby/ihm-keyboard/rapports/final/2_evaluation.typ

 // Think-aloud during a determined list of tasks
 // Questionnaire

 We had five participants in total for this evaluation.
-For each participant, we gave them the same document (TODO link here) that explains the whole evaluation and gives the link to the interface and the questionnaire.
+For each participant, we gave them the #link("https://docs.google.com/document/d/1tN3UhRrjwT9Go2CvrcuCL-NBCmuhyRNB6_Q7i7V5dVA/edit?usp=sharing")[same document] that explains the whole evaluation and gives the link to the interface and the questionnaire.
 As one participant said to us that they did not have much time, we estimated the time for each step.
 This allowed the participant to know which step they want to do.
 The evaluation was in French because our participants were, and the order of the steps was as follows:

 - Timing the creation of a specific keyboard
 - Think-aloud during a determined list of tasks
 - Questionnaire after testing the interface

-For the two first steps, we asked the participants if they wanted to share their screen and they all agreed.
+For the two first steps, we asked the participants if they wanted to share their screen, and they all agreed.

 === Timing a keyboard's creation

-This step was mandatory and we estimated that it would take at most ten minutes.
-The mean time for creating this keyboard (TODO include image here) was 3min 57s.
-The minimum time, 1min 37s, was made by the redditor who already used this type of tool.
+This step was mandatory.
+We estimated that it would take at most ten minutes.
+The mean time for creating this keyboard was 3min 57s.
+The minimum time, 1min 37s, was made by the redditor who had already used this type of tool.
 This means that our interface is not so far away from existing tools, in terms of interactions.
-These latters are recognizable by the users.
+These letters are recognizable by the users.
 The creation of the keyboard includes the most used commands : create keys, move them, add them a value, create a layer linked to a modifier.

-The goal of this step was to see which actions were more intuitive and how much participants understand the process of customizing a keyboard without help.
+The goal of this step was to see which actions were more intuitive and how much do participants understand the process of customizing a keyboard without help.
 This is how for example we realized that the concept of layers and activation keys was not clear enough in the interface.

 === Think-aloud

 We estimated that it would take at most twenty minutes.
 In reality, some of the participants had a lot to say so it took for them thirty to forty minutes.
-The predefined list of tasks englobed all the possible actions of the interface, as some of them can be skipped during th creation of some keyboards.
+The predefined list of tasks englobed all the possible actions of the interface, as some of them can be skipped during the creation of some keyboards.
-The list was divided as follow:
+The list was divided as follows:

 - Concept of a (physical) key: create a key, modify its geometry, give it the value "Ctrl + Alt"
 - Visual of the keyboard: create another key at the right, select the group, copy and past the copy below